A BEAUTIFUL BEGINNING . . .

 A beautiful example of Cutter’s genius, the Colonial Revival mansion, left vacant when Harold and his wife returned to New York, was left to Wendell Hurlbut’s ownership and ultimately fell into foreclosure in 1909.
-In 1911, the mansion was offered for sale.

 A MEANINGFUL PAST . . .

 JP McCann, lived next door to the Hurlbuts, in his own mansion which is now called Troy Insurance.
 He purchased the Hurlbut Mansion from the bank in 1909 and held on to it only a few years before offering it for sale for $14,000.
 The governing board of the northern branch of the Children’s Home Finding and Aid Society of North Idaho decided to purchase the mansion, and applied for a grant from the state to help.
 As is common today, the grant award came in the form of a challenge–the state would pay $7,000 if the community came up with $7,000 to match the grant funds.
 A successful campaign to raise money was organized.
 Through pledges from individuals,organizations and contributions by most of the 10 northern counties in Idaho, the funds needed to buy the mansion were provided.